The last variable standing

 main : count = 10

-We can see that we can declare a local variable with the same name as a global variable.
+I understand that you can declare a local variable with the same name as a global variable.

-Even though the value of the variable count is changed within the main function
+despite modifying the value of the variable 'count' within the main function,

-The numbers in the countfunc function are not changed at all, and
+The numbers within the countfunc function have not been altered at all.

-At the end of the main function, the value assigned in the function is displayed.
+At the end of the main function, the value assigned within the function is displayed correctly.

-This is another mechanism for maintaining function independence, as explained in the previous section.
+This is also a mechanism for maintaining the independence of functions, as explained in the previous section.

 Source Files and Global Variables